 An investor may appreciate that large companies are large because of some reason.
 They have an established business model, a much larger reach to their customers, established sales & distribution set up and financial power to withstand the crisis.
 It was not a surprise that even during the challenging times of last 2-3 years, I noticed that a far higher number of large companies could sustain their sales & profit growth whereas most of the small companies witness either a decline in sales or a flat sales for the last 2-3 years.

-It might be that the large companies took over the market share from their smaller counterparts during last 2-3 years.
+It might be that the large companies took over the market share from their smaller counterparts during the last 2-3 years.

 However, this is not to suggest that an investor should straightway jump and buy larger companies.
-Hard work and discretion by the investor is always needed because, first, about 25% of the large companies are those, which earlier used to be even larger companies and are now facing declining business performance since many years.
+Hard work and discretion by the investor is always needed.
+This is because, first, about 25% of the large companies are those, which earlier used to be even larger companies and are now facing declining business performance since many years.
 These companies are now on their way to becoming mid-cap and small-cap companies.

 Second, the investor must focus on the key parameter of valuation.
 As mentioned above, if an investor overpays for a stock, then despite improving business performance and despite strong business model and brands, the valuation levels of stocks may correct and she may suffer negative surprises.